ulolol/MatrixRGB/README.md

 ![Matrix Rain Animation](https://img.shields.io/badge/bash-5.1%2B-green) ![License](https://img.shields.io/badge/license-MIT-blue)

+>*This was originally created by me in ~ 2021.
+This new update basically improves performance - with the help of Claude + Codex*

 ## Features

 ✨ **Rainbow Colors** - Smooth 24-bit RGB gradient animations cycling through the entire spectrum using sine wave algorithm (similar to lolcat)